Posted on 23/2/2020

-Perks Insurance Director, Simon Croxton validates that not all personal insurance products are created equal and some level of expertise is required if you want the best cover for your individual circumstances.
+Perks Insurance Director, Eddie Bell validates that not all personal insurance products are created equal and some level of expertise is required if you want the best cover for your individual circumstances.

-“While life insurance is a relatively straight forward arrangement, disability insurance policies can be layered with complexities and require significant research in order to attain the appropriate cover,” says Simon.
+“While life insurance is a relatively straight forward arrangement, disability insurance policies can be layered with complexities and require significant research in order to attain the appropriate cover,” says Eddie.

 “Similarly, with TPD and income protection insurance the devil is in the details, with definitions varying immensely from insurer to insurer, as well as the legislation that regulates them.”